Recipe: Simon Street’s Tomahawk Steak with Chimichurri & Roasted Peppers

-This steak is a real head turner.
-This recipe allows the steak to be the star.
-I serve it with chimichurri, a South American version of pesto, which I’m obsessed with at the moment.
 Chimichurri is loaded with herbs and has a zesty, zingy flavour.
 I love placing a spoonful of chimichurri on a freshly grilled steak, and hearing the sizzle as the aroma and flavours are released.

-- Slice of lemon to serve
+- A slice of lemon, to serve

-- 3 tbsp fresh coriander
+- 3 tbsp of fresh coriander

-- 3 tbsp fresh parsley
+- 3 tbsp of fresh parsley

-- 3 tbsp fresh basil
+- 3 tbsp of fresh basil

-- 3 tbsp fresh mint
+- 3 tbsp of fresh mint

-- Half medium chilli
+- Half a medium chilli

-- 1 tsp garlic, crushed
+- 1 tsp of garlic, crushed

-- Half a lemon, juice and zest
+- Half a lemon, juiced and zested

-- 50ml olive oil
+- 50ml of olive oil

-For the chimichurri
+For the chimichurri sauce

 For the steak

-Preheat BBQ until very hot.
+Preheat the char grill until very hot.

 Turn the steak over to seal the other side, cooking for only about 5 minutes.